-- failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities resulting in the imposition of a clinical hold; - unforeseen safety issues or any determination that a trial presents unacceptable health risks; or - lack of adequate funding to continue the clinical trial, including the incurrence of unforeseen costs due to enrollment delays, requirements to conduct additional trials and studies and increased expenses associated with the services of our CROs and other third parties.
+- failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities resulting in the imposition of a clinical hold; - · unforeseen safety issues or any determination that a trial presents unacceptable health risks; or - lack of adequate funding to continue the clinical trial, including the incurrence of unforeseen costs due to enrollment delays, requirements to conduct additional trials and studies and increased expenses associated with the services of our contract research organizations, or CROs, and other third parties.

 Changes in regulatory requirements and guidance may occur and we may need to amend clinical trial protocols to reflect these changes.
-Amendments may require us to resubmit our clinical trial protocols to IRBs for re-examination, which may impact the costs, timing or successful completion of a clinical trial.
+Amendments may require us to resubmit our clinical trial protocols to Institutional Review Boards for re-examination, which may impact the costs, timing or successful completion of a clinical trial.
 If the results of our clinical trials are not available when we expect or if we encounter any delay in the analysis of data from our clinical trials, we may be unable to file for regulatory approval or conduct additional clinical trials on the schedule we currently anticipate.
-Any delays in completing our clinical trials may increase our development costs, would slow down our product development and approval process, would delay our receipt of product revenue and could make it difficult to raise additional capital.
-Many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of a product candidate.
+Any delays in completing our clinical trials may increase our development costs, would slow down our product development and regulatory submission process, could delay our receipt of product revenue and could make it difficult to raise additional capital.
+Many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of a potential product.
 In addition, significant clinical trial delays also could allow our competitors to bring products to market before we do and impair our ability to commercialize our future products and may harm our business.

-Our existing and future product candidates, including our co-lead product candidates OMS302 and OMS103HP, may never achieve market acceptance even if we obtain regulatory approvals.
+Our existing and future potential products, including our co-lead potential products OMS302 and OMS103HP, may never achieve market acceptance even if we obtain regulatory approvals.

-Even if we receive regulatory approvals for the commercial sale of one or more of our existing or future product candidates, including OMS302 and OMS103HP, the commercial success of these product candidates will depend on, among other things, their acceptance by physicians, patients, third-party payors and other members of the medical community.
-If our product candidates fail to gain market acceptance, we may be unable to earn sufficient revenue to continue our business.
-Market acceptance of, and demand for, any product candidate that we may develop and commercialize will depend on many factors, including:
+Even if we receive regulatory approvals for the commercial sale of one or more of our existing or future potential products, including OMS302 and OMS103HP, the commercial success of these products will depend on, among other things, their acceptance by physicians, patients, third-party payors and other members of the medical community.
+If our products fail to gain market acceptance, we may be unable to earn sufficient revenue to continue our business.
+Market acceptance of, and demand for, any product that we may develop and commercialize will depend on many factors, including:

-- our ability to provide acceptable evidence of safety and efficacy; - availability, relative cost and relative efficacy of alternative and competing treatments; - the effectiveness of our marketing and distribution strategy to, among others, hospitals, surgery centers, physicians and/or pharmacists; - prevalence of the surgical procedure or condition for which the product is approved; - acceptance by physicians of each product as a safe and effective treatment; - perceived advantages over alternative treatments; - relative convenience and ease of administration; - the availability of adequate reimbursement by third parties;
+- our ability to provide acceptable evidence of safety and efficacy; - availability, relative cost and relative efficacy of alternative and competing treatments; - · the effectiveness of our marketing and distribution strategy to, among others, hospitals, surgery centers, physicians and/or pharmacists; - prevalence of the condition for which the product is approved or frequency of the related surgical procedure; - · acceptance by physicians of each product as a safe and effective treatment;

-- the prevalence and severity of adverse side effects; - publicity concerning our products or competing products and treatments; and - our ability to obtain sufficient third-party reimbursement for our products.
+- perceived advantages over alternative treatments; - relative convenience and ease of administration; - the availability of adequate reimbursement by third parties; - · the frequency and severity of adverse side effects; and - publicity concerning our products or competing products and treatments.